-- 3.B.14 For Emission Points AA-011 and AA-012, the permittee shall, at all times, be in compliance with the applicable requirements of Subpart ZZZZ and operate and maintain the engines, including associated monitoring equipment, in a manner consistent with safety and good air pollution control practices for minimizing emissions.
+3.B.13 For Emission Point AA-012, the permittee shall, at all times, be in compliance with the applicable requirements of Subpart ZZZZ and operate and maintain the engine, including associated monitoring equipment, in a manner consistent with safety and good air pollution control practices for minimizing emissions.
 The general duty to minimize emissions does not require the permittee to make any further efforts to reduce emissions if levels required by Subpart ZZZZ have been achieved.
-Determination of whether such operation and maintenance procedures are being used will be based on information available to the MDEQ which may include, but is not limited to, monitoring results, review of operation and maintenance procedures, revi - 3.B.15 Emission Points AA-005 and AA-013 are subject to the National Emission Standards for Hazardous Air Pollutants for Stationary Combustion Turbines, 40 CFR 63, Subpart YYYY.
+Determination of whether such operation and maintenance procedures are being used will be based on information available to the DEQ which may include, but is not limited to, monitoring results, review of operation and maintenance procedures, review of operation and maintenance records, and inspection of the source.

+(Ref.: 40 CFR 63.6605, Subpart ZZZZ)

+3.B.14 For Emission Points AA-005 and AA-013, the permittee is subject to and shall comply with all applicable requirements of the National Emission Standards for Hazardous Air Pollutants for Stationary Combustion Turbines, 40 CFR 63, Subpart YYYY.
 These combustion turbines are existing stationary combustion turbines and as such are not required to meet any requirements of Subpart YYYY nor Subpart A, the General Provisions.

-(Ref.: 40 CFR 63.6080, and 63.6090(a)(1) and (b)(4))
+(Ref.: 40 CFR 63.6080, 63.6085, 63.6090(a)(1) and (b)(4), Subpart YYYY)

-3.B.16 All process heaters identified in Emission Point AA-015 are subject to the National Emission Standards for Hazardous Air Pollutants for Industrial, Commercial, and Institutional Boilers and Process Heaters, 40 CFR Part 63 Subpart DDDDD.
+3.B.15 For Emission Point AA-015, all process heaters identified within Emission Point AA-015 are subject to and shall comply with all applicable requirements of the National Emission Standards for Hazardous Air Pollutants for Industrial, Commercial, and Institutional Boilers and Process Heaters, 40 CFR Part 63 Subpart DDDDD.

 These process heaters are existing process heaters in the "units designed to burn gas 1 fuel" subcategory as listed in 40 CFR 63.7499(l) and defined in 40 CFR 63.7575.
 These units do not have any applicable emission standards and only have to comply with the work practice standard in Condition 3.D.1.

-(Ref: 40 CFR 63.7485, 63.7490(a)(1) and (d), 63.7499(l), and 63.7500(a)(1))
+(Ref: 40 CFR 63.7485, 63.7490(a)(1) and (d), 63.7499(l), and 63.7500(a)(1), Subpart DDDDD)

-3.B.17 The permittee shall operate and maintain each process heater listed in Emission Point AA-015, including any monitoring equipment, in a manner consistent with safe and good air pollution control practices for minimizing emissions.
-(Ref.: 40 CFR 63.7500(a)(3))
+3.B.16 For Emission Point AA-015, the permittee shall operate and maintain each process heater listed in Emission Point AA-015, including any monitoring equipment, in a manner consistent with safe and good air pollution control practices for minimizing emissions.

+(Ref.: 40 CFR 63.7500(a)(3), Subpart DDDDD)